-Dan Gardner is the New York Times best-selling author of Risk, Future Babble, and Superforecasting (with Philip E. Tetlock).
-His books have been published in 25 countries and 19 languages.
+Dan Gardner is the New York Times best-selling author of Risk, Future Babble, Superforecasting (co-authored with Philip E. Tetlock), and How Big Things Get Done (co-authored with Bent Flyvbjerg).
+His books have been published in 26 countries and 20 languages.
 Prior to becoming an author, Gardner was an award-winning investigative journalist.
 More >

 In the tradition of Malcolm Gladwell, Gardner explores a new way of thinking about the decisions we make.